danielbeardsley/code.danielbeardsley.com/_posts/2012-04-26-clean-up-your-git.md

    -- terminal
    -- linux
 location: San Luis Obispo, CA
+summary: git prune only goes so far, here's how to delete merged branches
+         locally and remotely.
 ---

 Want to clean up all those merged feature branches in git, but don't feel like